 » If you want to play it safe, I would recommend hiring a driver for the day that can take you to Diamond Beach and any other attractions you would like to visit.
 Expect to pay around $40 USD for a full day driver on the island.
 You can either find them at the harbor area or have your hotel help set one up for you.

-» Check out the Nusa Penida Itinerary to better help you prepare for a trip to the island
+» Read through the Nusa Penida Itinerary to better help you prepare for a trip to the island

 2) Directions & Location